 - All students are required to complete the Free Application for Federal Student Aid (FAFSA) for determination of aid eligibility.

-- Please complete and submit this application to the Transition Program Director, Student Center 106, by August 15 for the Fall semester, and December 15 for the Spring semester.
+- Please complete and submit this application to the Transition Program Director, Student Center 106, by May 15 for the Summer Semester, August 15 for the Fall semester, and December 15 for the Spring semester.

 - Do not purchase your books before receiving your aid determination award letter.
 You WILL NOT BE REIMBURSED if you purchase books before you are approved and sign your contract.